awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Neptune.md

   During migration, AWS DMS scans each source table and uses graph mapping to convert the source data into a Neptune graph\.
 The converted data is first stored in the S3 bucket folder specified for the target endpoint\.
 If the source is scanned and this intermediate S3 data is generated successfully, `DescribeTableStatistics` assumes that the data was successfully loaded into the Neptune target database\.
 But this isn't always true\.
 To verify that the data was loaded correctly for a given table, compare `count()` return values at both ends of the migration for that table\.

-  In the example following, AWS DMS has loaded a `customer` table from the source database, which is assigned the label `'customer'` in the target Neptune database graph\.
+  In the following example, AWS DMS has loaded a `customer` table from the source database, which is assigned the label `'customer'` in the target Neptune database graph\.
 You can make sure that this label is written to the target database\.
 To do this, compare the number of `customer` rows available from the source database with the number of `'customer'` labeled rows loaded in the Neptune target database after the task completes\.

   To get the number of customer rows available from the source database using SQL, run the following\.